MetaMask/metamask-android-sdk/README.md

 ```

 ## Examples
-We have created an [Example](./Example/) dapp as a guide on how to connect to ethereum and make requests.
-There are three illustrated examples:
+We have created an `ExampleDapp` class with a few ethereum requests to act as a guide on how to connect to ethereum and make requests.

+## Requirements
+### Environment
 You will need to have MetaMask Mobile wallet installed on your target device i.e physical device or emulator, so you can either have it installed from the [Google Play](https://play.google.com/store/apps/details?id=io.metamask), or clone and compile MetaMask Mobile wallet from [source](https://github.com/MetaMask/metamask-mobile) and build to your target device.

-## Requirements
+### Hardware
 This SDK has an Minimum Android SDK (minSdk) version requirement of 23.